 SB 848 / Ed Code 32100 — What’s Required vs. What’s Assumed

-Where many struggle is not with intent, but with translation — turning a legal mandate into systems and practices that hold up under real-world conditions.
+The challenge is not defining the goal, but translating statutory limits into systems and practices that hold up under real-world conditions.

 This article explains what SB 848 actually requires, what it leaves unresolved, and why that gap is where most compliance failures occur.